prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

 ### User Interface Design Requirements

 When the user opens the workbook, they should see the user interface, either on the "Interface" sheet, or on a separate User Form displayed in-front of or instead of the "Interface" sheet.
-If possible, they should not be able to see the "Data" sheet.
+As much as possible, they should not be aware of, or otherwise be able to view or edit, the "Data" sheet.

 The user interface should look clean and organized.

 The user interface should reflect reasonable choices about which interface elements/controls to use to capture each respective information input (i.e. using a Toggle Button instead of a Text Box for the purpose of capturing a boolean value).

 ### Information Input Requirements